MRE-Lab-UMD/abd-skin-segmentation/README.md

 ## Citation
 If you have used the abdominal dataset, or any of our trained models, kindly cite the associated paper:
 ```
-@inproceedings{topiwala2019bibe,
+@inproceedings {topiwala2019adaptation,
-     author = {A. Topiwala and L. Al-Zogbi and T. Fleiter and A. Krieger},
+      author = {Topiwala, Anirudh and Al-Zogbi, Lidia and Fleiter, Thorsten and Krieger, Axel},
        title = {{Adaptation and Evaluation of Deep Leaning Techniques for Skin Segmentation on Novel Abdominal Dataset}},
-  booktitle = {BIBE 2019; International Conference on Biological Information and Biomedical Engineering},
+   booktitle = {2019 IEEE 19th International Conference on Bioinformatics and Bioengineering (BIBE)},
        pages = {752--759},
-       year = {2019}
+        year = {2019},
+organization = {IEEE}
 }
 ```